Loxsete/C-kernel/README.md

-# C-kernel
 My C-Kernel

-I'm not a super person in C or assembler, I barely found the BIOS bootloader, so please don't hate me :)
-I'm just trying to code shit
-And now a little about the code, here is a similar Unix kernel, it doesn’t work on a real PC.
-If anyone wants, you can modify it, and I won’t mind.
+Welcome to my simple C-based kernel project!
+I’m not an expert in C or assembly, and I barely managed to get a BIOS bootloader working.
+So, please be patient as I’m just experimenting and learning here.
+Feel free to contribute or modify the code if you'd like—any help is appreciated!

+About the Project

+This project is a basic attempt at creating a kernel similar to a Unix-like system.
+However, it is not functional on real hardware at the moment and serves primarily for learning purposes.

+Features

+A basic bootloader in assembly.

+Simple kernel logic written in C.

+Cross-compilation support.

-How to compile this?
+How to Build and Run

-If you are on Windows:
+On Windows

+To compile the kernel on Windows, follow these steps:

+1. Download and install the following tools:

-1.Download NASM
+NASM (for assembly code)

-2.Download GSS
+GCC (for compiling C code)

-3.Download GNU LD
+GNU LD (for linking)

-4.Download QEMU System 86
+QEMU (for emulating the kernel)

+2. Open cmd (Command Prompt) and run the following commands:

-4.nasm -f elf32 kernel.asm -o kasm.o
+nasm -f elf32 kernel.asm -o kasm.o
-5.gcc -m32 -c kernel.c -o kc.o
+gcc -m32 -c kernel.c -o kc.o
-6.ld -m elf_i386 -T link.ld -o kernel kasm.o kc.o
+ld -m elf_i386 -T link.ld -o kernel kasm.o kc.o
-7. qemu-system-i386 -kernel kernel
+qemu-system-i386 -kernel kernel

-(All command on cmd)
-In linux maybe you know.
+On Linux

+If you're on Linux, you're probably familiar with the necessary tools.
+The steps are similar, just make sure you have nasm, gcc, ld, and qemu installed.
+You can use the same commands as above in your terminal.

+Contributing

+Contributions are welcome!
+If you have improvements, ideas, or bug fixes, feel free to fork the repository and open a pull request.
+I'm happy to review and merge them.